So here’s the deal: I don’t remember using diaper cream on my kids. Ever.

-I recommended this product to a few friends whose kids had persistent diaper (and other) rashes that weren’t responding to anything, including prescription-strength creams (and hey, if it doesn’t work, at least you still have great sunscreen to use, right?).
+I recommended Badger sunscreen to a few friends whose kids had persistent diaper (and other) rashes that weren’t responding to anything, including prescription-strength creams.
+I mean hey, if it doesn’t work, at least you still have great sunscreen to use, right?

 So from then on, I never bothered with buying diaper cream.
 I’m a minimalist at heart anyway.
 If I can squeeze more use out of one tube, do count me in!

 I did turn to Badger sunscreen several more times with the same great results.
 (It’s a good thing I always have plenty on hand.)